-Stream Interruption Exercises.
+Stream Interruption Exercises

 Stream interruption exercises consist of practice in the initiation and then termination of urine flow during a urinary episode.
 This approach is derived from the treatment of incontinence in women where they are required to contract and relax Kegel muscles in the pelvic floor.
 As these are the same muscles utilized to stop the flow of urine, this approach seems to be relevant to the treatment of enuresis and is often included as part of a treatment package for enuresis (Friman & Jones, 1998).

 Waking Schedule

 Waking schedules are only applicable to the treatment of nocturnal enuresis and typically involve waking the child at some predetermined interval and guiding them to the bathroom (Azrin et al., 1974).
 The initial interval until waking may be based on the typical period from the onset of sleep until an incident of wetting occurs.
 Waking may occur throughout the night, for example, every hour, or may just occur at the critical time before wetting.
 These awakenings are then systematically faded out by awakening the child progressively less or earlier in the evening until they can go to the bathroom before bed and stay dry until morning.
 This fading is typically based on a criterion of dry nights.

 Positive Reinforcement

 A number of procedures based on the principle of reinforcement have been utilized in the treatment of enuresis often used in conjunction with other approaches.
 Positive reinforcement is often viewed not as a method by which to cure enuresis, but a way to increase or maintain participation.
 Children are often allowed to select items that they would like to earn.
 Then conditioned reinforcers, such as tokens, points, stars, etc., are delivered for appropriate continence related behaviors and later exchanged for the larger, significant preferred item or activity selected by the child (Friman & Jones, 1998; Harris & Purohit, 1997; Lassen & Fluet, 1979; Paschalis, Kimmel & Kimmel, 1972; Popler, 1976).
 Other reinforcement-based procedures have delivered preferred items such as food, toys, or activities directly following appropriate voiding or other continence related behaviors (LeBlanc, Carr, Crossett, Bennett, & Detweiler, 2005; Samaan, 1972).
 Reinforcement procedures have been utilized in the treatment of both diurnal and nocturnal enuresis.

-Dry Bed Training.
+Dry Bed Training

 A combination of many of the above mentioned treatments was first utilized by Azrin, Sneed, and Fox, (1974).
 Their treatment package included increased fluid intake, scheduled awakenings and reduced intensity of prompts to waken, positive practice, reinforcement of appropriate voiding, use of the urine alarm, wetness awareness,(some children need training in discriminating that they have wet underwear or wet bed sheets) and cleanliness or responsibility training.

 Evidence For Effectiveness of the Urine Alarm

 Mowrer (1938) first reported the use of the urine alarm for the treatment of enuresis and since then, many other studies have examined the effectives and the underlying mechanisms responsible.
 Although the alarm has primarily been used for the treatment of nocturnal enuresis, there is also evidence for its effectiveness in treating diurnal enuresis and these will be discussed separately.
 There is a literature on the potential learning processes that may underlie the effectivenss of the urine alarm.
 Early work emphasized possible classical conditioning (Lovibond, 1963, 1964), whereas later work emphasized operant mechanisms (Azrin, et al., 1974; Hansen, 1979; Mace & Parrish, 1984; Turmer, Young & Rachman, 1970).
 The reader is referred to these sources for a more detailed discussion of this question.

 Diurnal Enuresis: Single Subject Research